 Join the Wesleyan community on Tuesdays at 7 p.m. for our chapel service.
 Worship is intimate and informal, yet relevant for the needs of the Wesleyan community.
 Held in Miller Memorial Chapel, our campus worship services are an expression of Christian worship on campus that incorporate a variety of styles of worship and music.
 You are welcome to bring your lunch with you and enjoy a community of spiritual seekers looking for a deeper connection with God.

 Diversified Religious Life Programs

 The University intends to provide an active, diversified religious life program designed to meet the total range of students’ spiritual development needs.
-Activities and organizations, including Fellowship of Christian Athletes, the Wesleyan Student Fellowship, and FOCUS provide students with opportunities for fellowship, community service, and celebration.
+Activities and organizations, including Cru, Fellowship of Christian Athletes (FCA), the Wesleyan Student Fellowship, and the NWU Catholics (FOCUS) provide students with opportunities for fellowship, community service, and celebration.
 Spiritual resource persons are also available to students.

 The Mattingly and Swan lectures annually present speakers who focus on religion, ethics, and values.

 Internship and service-learning opportunities are available in the University Minister’s office and in local, national and international religious communities.
 For more information about religious life activities and/or organizations, contact University Ministries in Old Main 105 or 106, ext.
 2222.